 What I did!

-- Implemented independant UI Widgets to allow for easy updates through development cycle
+- Implemented independent UI Widgets to allow for easy updates through the development cycle

 - Implemented UI controllers to handle UI flow control in Menu sequences